sgreener/game-dev-roughness-generator/README.md

 ## 📄 License

-This project is open source.
+This project is open source (MIT licensed).
 Feel free to modify and distribute as needed.

 ---